-LDRS 201: Introduction to Leadership - An introduction to the practice and study of leadership intended for students interested in completing the Leadership Practice certificate program or the Organizational Leadership Practice minor.
-Students familiarize themselves with the history, mission and values of the college; the academic study of leadership including the concepts of leadership, management, calling, self-actualization, and teams; and experiential opportunities for service and leadership on campus and in the community.
+LDRS 201: Introduction to Leadership - An introduction to the practice and study of leadership; although this course is open to all students, it is intended for students interested in completing the Leadership Practice certificate program or the Organizational Leadership Practice minor.
+Students are introduced to concepts associated with servant leadership through various readings and a significant service learning team experience.
 Prerequisites: none.

-Two Credits VanderVeen Spring and Fall Semester
+Two Credits VanderVeen Fall and Spring Semesters